Educator dies on Easter Sunday of coronavirus after living at Arbor Terrace, 15 dead

 At nearby Summerset Assisted Living Facility, the scenario is similar.
 Forty of the 67 residents are COVID-9 positive, two are hospitalized and 2 residents have died.

-Meanwhile, Mr. Bolden says he doesn't blame the employees at Arbor Terrace, but he wishes the outcome could have been much different.
+Meanwhile, Mr. Bolds says he doesn't blame the employees at Arbor Terrace, but he wishes the outcome could have been much different.

-"They just did not know how to handle this mean animal and it is still not under control yet," Mr. Bolden concluded.
+"They just did not know how to handle this mean animal and it is still not under control yet," Mr. Bolds concluded.

 App users click here for live updates